micro-manager/micro-manager.github.io/_pages/Writing_plugins_for_Micro-Manager.md

 ## Using Netbeans

-{% include Note text="Here, the text assumes that MicroManager is installed in the <code>C:\Program Files\Micro-Manager-1.4\plugins\Micro-Manager</code> directory.
+{% include notice icon="info" content="Here, the text assumes that MicroManager is installed in the <code>C:\Program Files\Micro-Manager-1.4\plugins\Micro-Manager</code> directory.
 However, in the screenshots, the location is <code>/home/maxime/code/mm/builds/ImageJ</code>." %}
 The dynamic loading feature (described above) is useful if you are developing your plugin using an IDE such as Eclipse or Netbeans.
 (The Micro-Manager distribution includes `swing-layout-*.*.jar` so that you